This post may contain affiliate links. Please read our disclosure policy.

 Lately we’ve been getting tired of the same old stand-by so I decided to try to change it up a little bit.
 My plan was to make a creamy sauce using heavy cream or cream cheese.
 So I heated my sauce and cooked up the pasta, then went to the fridge to find that neither of those things were there.
 But I did have goat cheese, so I gave it a try and it was so delicious!
 My kids gobbled it up and there were hardly any leftovers.

-Goat Cheese and Tomato Sauce
+Goat Cheese and Tomato Sauce for Pasta

 - 1 jar of your favorite spaghetti sauce